Logo MITECO

 • Companies or workers engaged in marine activities (shellfish and fishing sector, diving schools, among others).

-To date, a total of 52 trainings have been carried out in which approximately 1600 people have participated.
-Of these trainings, 19 have been aimed at managers of the marine Natura 2000 Network.
-Of note are the two courses held on the identification and recognition of vulnerable marine species aimed at the AMAS and the technical staff of the Sub-Directorate General of Terrestrial and Marine Biodiversity of MITECO of all marine demarcations, as well as the staff of the Maritime Service of the Civil Guard.
-Also noteworthy are various trainings that are being implemented in terms of regulations and legislation in the marine Natura 2000 Network aimed at the State Security forces (the Navy, the Maritime Service of the Civil Guard and SEPRONA), as well as other tour operators, such as recreational entities for whale watching for their involvement in achieving more sustainable tourism with conservation, or the specific training that has been offered to the Attorney General’s Office and to the prosecutors of the different Units with competence in the Environment.
+Various training courses on regulations and legislation in the Natura 2000 Network are also relevant aimed at the State Security forces (the Navy, the Maritime Service of the Civil Guard and SEPRONA), as well as other tour operators, such as recreational whale watching entities for their involvement in achieving more sustainable tourism.
+Specific training has also been offered to the Attorney General’s Office and to the prosecutors of the different Units with competence in the Environment.

 programa